 To read more about the bankruptcy process and the different bankruptcy chapters click here.

-To schedule a free consultation with Chapter 7 bankruptcy attorney Teri Johnson, located in Lynnwood, click below:
+To schedule a free consultation with Chapter 7 bankruptcy attorney Teri Johnson, located in Lynnwood, WA, click below: